Dillon Gabriel: UCF

 Gabriel began his collegiate football career with the UCF Knights in 2019 as a true freshman.
 During preseason camp, he competed for the starting quarterback position against Notre Dame redshirt senior transfer Brandon Wimbush and UCF redshirt freshman Quadry Jones.
 The competition was held to find a replacement for McKenzie Milton, who was sidelined by a severe leg injury sustained late in the 2018 season.
-Milton’s previous backup, Darriel Mack Jr., was also unavailable due to a broken ankle suffered before the start of the season.
+Milton's previous backup, Darriel Mack Jr., was also unavailable due to a broken ankle suffered before the start of the season.
 Although the competition was close, Wimbush earned the starting role, while Gabriel served as the backup quarterback initially.

-Gabriel made his collegiate debut on August 29, 2019, in UCF's season opener against Florida A&M. Entering the game late in the first quarter as a substitute for starting quarterback Wimbush, he completed 9 of 13 passes for 127 yards and three touchdowns, helping UCF secure a 62–0 victory.
-Following this performance, Gabriel was named the starting quarterback for the remainder of the season.
-He started the remaining 12 games, beginning with his first career start on September 7, against Florida Atlantic, where he completed 7 of 19 passes for 245 yards and two touchdowns in a 48–14 win.
-Over the course of the season, Gabriel led UCF to a 10–3 overall record.
-The season concluded with a 48–25 win over Marshall in the 2019 Gasparilla Bowl, where Gabriel was named Most Valuable Player (MVP) after completing 14 of 24 passes for 260 yards and two touchdowns.
+Gabriel made his collegiate debut on August 29, 2019, in UCF's season opener against Florida A&M. He entered the game late in the first quarter as a substitute for starting quarterback Wimbush, completing 9 of 13 passes for 127 yards and three touchdowns, helping UCF secure a 62–0 victory.
+Following this performance, Gabriel was named the starting quarterback and started the remaining 12 games of the season.
+He made his first career start on September 7 against Florida Atlantic, completing 7 of 19 passes for 245 yards and two touchdowns in a 48–14 victory.
+The season concluded with a 48–25 victory over Marshall in the 2019 Gasparilla Bowl, where Gabriel was named Most Valuable Player (MVP) after completing 14 of 24 passes for 260 yards and two touchdowns.
+Throughout the season, Gabriel led UCF to a 10–3 overall record.
 He finished the season having completed 236 of 398 passes for 3,653 yards, setting a school record for passing yards in a season by a freshman, with 29 touchdowns and seven interceptions.

 During his sophomore season, Gabriel led UCF to a 6–4 record.
 He concluded the season by playing in the 2020 Boca Raton Bowl, where he completed 21 of 45 passes for 217 yards and two touchdowns in a 49–23 loss to BYU.

-On September 17, 2021, during a regular-season game against Louisville, Gabriel sustained an injury on the final play.
-This play involved a multi-lateral attempt at a miracle touchdown by UCF while they were trailing 42–35 with five seconds remaining.
-He was carried off the field, and subsequent X-rays revealed a fractured left clavicle.
+During his junior season, Gabriel led UCF to a 2–0 record before sustaining an injury in the third game of the regular season against Louisville on September 17, 2021.
+With five seconds remaining in the final play and UCF trailing 42–35, the team attempted a multi-lateral touchdown but was penalized for an illegal forward pass, securing the victory for Louisville.
+Gabriel was injured on the play after landing on his left shoulder, his throwing arm, and was carried off the field.
+He was later seen with his left arm in a sling, and X-rays revealed a broken left clavicle.
 Although the injury did not require surgery, it ended his season prematurely.

-On November 27, 2021, Gabriel announced on social media that he would be transferring from UCF.
+Later that season, Gabriel announced on social media that he would be transferring from UCF and entered the NCAA transfer portal on November 27, 2021.